Resolving stellar populations, star formation, and interstellar medium conditions with JWST in a large spiral galaxy at $z\approx2$: Data

 \subsection{NIRSpec MSA spectroscopy}

 In addition to NIRCam imaging, the JADES survey also acquired deep NIRSpec MSA spectroscopy of targets in the HUDF and surrounding GOODS-South field at low ($R$\,$\sim$\,100, with PRISM/CLEAR), medium ($R$\,$\sim$\,1000, with G140M/F070LP, G235M/F170LP, and G395M/F290LP), and high resolution ($R$\,$\sim$\,2700, with G395H/F290LP).
-In particular, the NIRSpec/MSA data of \target were obtained as part of the JADES program 1210 (PI: N. Lützgendorf), and consist of two distinct datasets associated to different pointings (Fig. \ref{fig:Nircam_RGB_and_prism}, left panel).
-The two pointings were centered on the two UV blue bright clumps, visible in the HST/ACS imaging (see Fig. \ref{fig:HST_JWST_photo}), which were indeed classified as two separate entries (i.e. two distinct galaxies) in the CANDELS and 3D-HST catalogs \citep{Skelton:2014}.
+In particular, \target's NIRSpec/MSA data were obtained as part of the JADES program 1210 (PI: N. Lützgendorf) and consist of two distinct datasets associated with different pointings (Fig. \ref{fig:Nircam_RGB_and_prism}, left panel).
+The two pointings were centered on the two UV-bright blue clumps visible in HST/ACS imaging (see Fig. \ref{fig:HST_JWST_photo}), which were classified as two separate entries (i.e., two distinct galaxies) in the CANDELS and 3D-HST catalogs \citep{Skelton:2014}.